 Short cuts and alternative endings via Ash Ranges restricted area

-- From the Old Guildford Road (Point 1) it is possible to walk across the restricted area of the Ash Ranges when this is open to the public.
+- From Point 1 it is possible to walk across the restricted area of the Ash Ranges when this is open to the public.

 - A short cut to Worplesdon station, which rejoins the main walk shortly before lunch at Point 4, is described below.
 Alternative directions to Brookwood (via Pirbright or direct), Ash, Ash Vale and Wanborough stations are also summarised.
 To follow these alternative routes, refer to the full descriptions in either Walk 96 (Ash Vale Circular) or Walk 107 (Ash to Brookwood) as specified.

-- In another 280 metres you cross Mytchett Place Road and take the path opposite.
+- Cross the road and take the path opposite.
 In 30 metres, if there is no red flag flying, go through the gate to the left of a cattle grid in to the firing ranges and continue ahead on a wide level path, with a prohibited enclosure on your left.
 In 1 kilometre you reach a path crossroads marked by a round stone pillar with the letter A. Ignore the path to your right, which leads back to Mytchett Place Road.

 - At ‘junction A’ take the descending path to the left and follow the directions in section 2 of Walk 107 (Ash to Brookwood), but continue ahead at the next junction, marked with a pillar bearing the letter B. You descend steadily and in 1100 metres when the drop levels out you go through a gate to the right of a cattle grid.
 Continue ahead on a vehicle drive, passing the first of a line of target practices on your right in 80 metres.
 In 600 metres you leave the Ash Ranges by a barrier and continue ahead, ignoring paths to the left and right.
 In 300 metres you take the drive to the left (the signpost to the right of the junction marks it as a public bridleway and there are also signs for Stream House and Bourne House).
 After Bourne House the drive becomes a path, running parallel with a stream on the left, and in 550 metres you ignore a bridleway to the left (marked by a blue arrow) at Point 4 and continue ahead, now following the main walk.
 Shortly you reach the Royal Oak for lunch after 9.6 kms.